-We drank cocktails in historic bars, strolled Central Park and the High Line, saw Lin Manuel Miranda’s mind blowing off-broadway show Freestyle Love Supreme, enjoyed a $2.75 waterfront cruise of the city (ie took advantage of the New York Ferry – best kept secret in NYC!), visited with friends and family, and had one of the best meals of our lives at the completely gluten free restaurant, Senza Gluten.
+Between drinking cocktails in historic bars, seeing an off-broadway Lin Manuel Miranda show, enjoying a $2.75 waterfront cruise of the city (ie taking advantage of the New York Ferry — best kept secret in NYC!) and eating one of the best gluten free meals of my life at the 100% GF restaurant Senza Gluten — the trip checked all our boxes, and then some!

-I ordered the Rigatoni Funghi e Speck: gluten free rigatoni in a decadent cream sauce with mixed mushrooms, smoked prosciutto, and truffle oil.
-I about asked Ben to pinch me to ensure that I was indeed still alive on planet earth.
-That is to say, it was one of the most memorable meals I’ve ever had — especially since going gluten free — and our cozy, candle-lit trattoria surroundings was the cherry on top.
-It was magical, to say the least!
+I ordered the Rigatoni Funghi e Speck – gluten free rigatoni in a decadent cream sauce with mixed mushrooms, smoked prosciutto, and truffle oil.
+It was one of the most memorable meals I’ve ever had and our cozy, candle-lit trattoria surroundings were the cherry on top.

 Creamy Parmesan Mushroom Pasta